Tips and Tricks

 Diffraction gratings

 Diffraction gratings form the dispersive element of a spectrometer or spectrograph, producing a signal on a linear wavelength axis.
-The ruling density (also known as groove- or line-density) determines the dispersion (different levels of spectral resolution) and the blaze wavelength (λBlaze); the wavelength at which it operates most efficiently.
+The ruling density (also known as groove- or line-density) determines the dispersion (different levels of spectral resolution) and the blaze wavelength (λBlaze), the wavelength at which it operates most efficiently.
 The response efficiency usually falls to less than 10 – 20% of the peak value by ∼½λBlaze and ∼2λBlaze; this defines the useful spectral range of the grating.
-Careful selection of the appropriate diffraction grating blaze for a given experiment is needed and, when covering a significant wavelength range, the change in response must be considered.
+Careful selection of the appropriate diffraction grating blaze for a given experiment is needed, and when covering a significant wavelength range, the change in response must be considered.

 Diffraction gratings also exhibit higher-order diffraction (dsinq = where q is the diffraction angle and n an integer).
 When a spectrum covers a wide spectral range, you may observe second-order peaks unless order sorting blocking filters are used.
-For example, you may use a grating blazed at 300 nm to capture a spectrum spanning 200 – 700 nm, and, at a wavelength setting of the spectrometer of 600 nm one will also detect the second-order light of 300 nm, and the third-order light of 200 nm.
+For example, you may use a grating blazed at 300 nm to capture a spectrum spanning 200 – 700 nm, and, at a wavelength setting of the spectrometer of 600 nm, one will also detect the second-order light of 300 nm and the third-order light of 200 nm.

 Detectors